milktea292/Occluded_Detection/README.md

 <div style="text-align:center"><img src="./Images/image3.jpg" width="300">

-C) Here I used mAP since it provide both false potivie and true positive feedback (also mAP is based on top of IoU).
+C&D) Here I used mAP since it provide both false potivie and true positive feedback (also mAP is based on top of IoU).
 Here my best performance I get 0.227 at mAP_50.
 My best observation for this low performance is that I noticed that the augmentation didn't take bounding boxes into consideration, so the IoU effects the results.
+Some solutions I have come up with:
+1.fixed the bounding box so it follows the flow of data augmentation.
+2.fine-tuning more hyperparameters such as learning rate to see if I can improve the mAP performance.
+3.work on more data-augmentation to increase my trainning dataset, especially start to crop out a small to midium portion of the individual objects as if it was occluded.
 <div style="text-align:center"><img src="./Images/image2.jpg" width="1000">

 <div style="text-align:center"><img src="./Images/image4.jpg" width="500">

-d) A short commentary related to the observed accuracy.
-Your solutions probably won't be perfect, and that's perfectly fine.
-An important thing is if you understand why it is not perfect and what should be corrected in the second half of the semester, especially in a more complex setup when objects with obstruct each other.

-Note: There is no page limit for a report since you may want to attach pictures, graphs, etc. One page is probably too little to present the entire work, but try to be concise and think about 8 two-column pages (a typical limit for a vision conference paper) should be absolute maximum.

 2. Current version of your programs with instructions how to run them.